swestastic/Ising_GUI/README.md

 ## Future Work

-- Add external magnetic field functionality and slider

 - Add lattice scale and size adjustments

 - Add the ability to save data from simulation runs

+- Fix bug with Swendsen-Wang and Wolff for J<0 observables calculating incorrectly.

+- Add external magnetic field support for Swendsen-Wang and Wolff algorithms using ghost spin technique

+- Performance improvements

 ## Acknowledgements